 "Long Way Up" is eagerly anticipated as they journey from Ushuaia to Prudhoe Bay, Alaska.

 Lois on the Loose – Lois Pryce

 Lois Pryce is a firecracker!
-Lois left a good job at the BBC to discover an exciting life.
+Lois left a good job at the BBC to discover excitement in life.
 She shipped her bike to Alaska and began a solo journey that brought her to Ushuaia at the southern tip of Argentina.
 Lois details her experiences and surprises of how different countries like the USA and Mexico were from how they were described by those, back home.
 Having worked in the media, Lois saw first-hand how perceptions she had were entirely different from reality.
 “Lois on the Loose” is an enjoyable story and one that will keep you entertained and longing to set out on experiences for yourself.
 Lois Pryce also wrote “Red Tape and White Knuckles” which is equally delightful and a page turner.
+Recently, Lois Pryce released her third book, "Revolutionary Ride."
+This third installment details her journey across 3,000 miles of Iran in 2011.
 Lois is also featured in a segment on the SoCal BMW Motorrad Podcast.
 Her personality and zeal shine brightly in the interview.